 As your appliances run on the AC supply from the grid efficiently, the backup source must also provide the same or better quality power output.
 Pure sine wave inverter/UPS provides you with high-quality clean power.
 It helps run your appliances according to the manufacturer’s specifications.
 But, the same cannot be said for square wave inverters/UPS due to their jerky and less efficient power output.

 A pure sine-wave inverter/UPS charges much faster than other types of inverter/UPS.
 This feature is especially beneficial when you live in an area with more frequent and prolonged power cuts.
-Also, in the case of commercial use, faster recharge ensures that elevators and lifts always function at their full capacity, and lifesaving equipment in hospitals is always available for patients without interruption.
+Also, in the case of commercial use, faster recharge ensures that elevators and lifts always function at their full capacity and that lifesaving equipment in hospitals is always available for patients without interruption.

-Extend the life of your appliances
+Extend the life of your appliances.

 With pure sine wave technology, your appliances get the right amount of power and do not face sudden changeovers or fluctuations in power supply; they work better and for an extended period.